Business Owner’s Policy

 Employee injuries

-Workers' compensation insurance is the policy that covers medical expenses, physical therapy, and some lost wages for employees who are injured at work.
-It's required in most states for businesses that have employees.
+Workers' compensation insurance covers medical expenses, physical therapy, and some lost income for employees who are injured at work.
+It's required in most states for businesses with employees.

 no coverage check mark